groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/search/xlsx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for Locating Signatures in XLSX using C#"
+    title: "Steps for search signatures in XLSX using C#"
     content: |
       [GroupDocs.Signature](/signature/net/) offers a robust engine for locating digital signatures within XLSX files. .NET developers can effortlessly enhance their applications with our solution.